-Strawberry Parfait with Mascarpone Cream features layers of chopped ripe strawberries, lightly sweetened mascarpone cream, and gingery biscoff cookies.
+This easy Strawberry Parfait recipe features layers of chopped ripe strawberries, lightly sweetened mascarpone cream, and gingery biscoff cookies.

-- So Easy to Make: Just prep a few ingredients and then layer them in whatever pretty clear glasses you have lying around.
+- So Easy: Just prep a few ingredients and then layer them in whatever pretty clear glasses or mason jars you have lying around—the perfect little sweet treat.

 - Highlights Fresh Strawberries: With only 3 ingredients, perfectly ripe strawberries really shine!